Large Language Models provide support for the parallelogram theory of analogy: General Discussion

-{\bf Conclusion.} We revisit and lend renewed support to a classic cognitive model of analogy.
+We revisit and lend renewed support to a classic cognitive model of analogy.
 While the parallelogram model doesn't fully explain how humans or LLMs generate analogies, it reliably predicts what people judge to be good analogies.
-By testing these theories on artificial systems, we gain new insight into both how different systems process relational information and into the psychological validity of the theories themselves.
-We hope to explore these directions in future work.
+Moreover, when the geometric structure of an embedding space is explicitly optimized to better satisfy the parallelogram relation, the resulting model becomes better at recovering the completions that humans and LLMs produced and better at predicting human similarity judgments.

+Our results also clarify the source of the apparent LLM advantage.
+LLMs do not outperform humans because they consistently produce superior responses.
+When only the most frequent responses are compared, the advantage largely disappears.
+Instead, the difference is driven by humans producing a broader distribution with a long tail of weaker completions, whereas LLMs concentrate their responses on a set of stronger, more relation-preserving completions.
+This pattern suggests that earlier evidence against the parallelogram model may have partially reflected the variability of human analogy production rather than the inadequacy of the parallelogram model.

+More broadly, our results illustrate how LLMs can serve as useful tools for evaluating cognitive theories.
+Comparing human and LLM behavior allows theories to be tested against multiple intelligent systems rather than against human behavior alone.
+In the current case, doing so suggests that evidence previously interpreted as a failure of the parallelogram model may instead reflect limitations of human analogy production.
+Viewed this way, LLMs provide not just another benchmark for analogy performance, but a new source of evidence for distinguishing weaknesses of a cognitive theory from weaknesses of the human behavior traditionally used to evaluate it.